Axion Effective Action: EFTs with spontaneously and anomalously broken symmetries

 Yet, as advocated in Ref.~\cite{Bonnefoy:2020gyh}, it can also be technically interesting to view these background fields as fictitious gauge fields, because then all the symmetries are treated on the same footing.
 As we will detail in section~\ref{UOLEA}, the calculation of the EFT becomes fully generic.
 The nice feature is that under this form, one can decide only at the very end which of the gauge symmetries is to be anomalous, hence fictitious, by imposing the exact invariance of the EFT under the \textit{other} gauge symmetries, those that are kept active.

 To illustrate all that, let us thus rewrite our initial Lagrangian as

-In this Lagrangian, the $\partial_{\mu}\pi_{V}$ piece is irrelevant, since it can be eliminated by an innocuous reparametrization, but let us keep it anyway for now.
+In this Lagrangian, the $\partial_{\mu}\pi_{V}$ piece is irrelevant, since it can be eliminated by an innocuous reparametrisation, but let us keep it anyway for now.
 Integrating out the fermion leads to the EFT :

 with again the ambiguous coefficients $\omega_{_{AVV}}$, $\omega_{_{VVA}}$, $\omega_{_{VAV}}$ and $\omega_{_{AAA}}$ (the details of the calculation will be presented in the next section).
 All these interactions are still automatically gauge invariant thanks to the presence of the would-be-Goldstone bosons.
 Now, the key is to remember that the true gauge interactions are anomaly-free by assumption.
-This means the $\pi_A$ can be freely moved to the mass term by a reparametrization of the fermion field, without Jacobian, and as said above, the $\partial_{\mu}\pi_{V}$ term can be discarded, again without Jacobian.
+This means the $\pi_A$ can be freely moved to the mass term by a reparametrisation of the fermion field, without Jacobian, and as said above, the $\partial_{\mu}\pi_{V}$ term can be discarded, again without Jacobian.
 Thus, the UV Lagrangian can equivalently be written as

 This time, there is no ambiguity in calculating the Wilson coefficients of the operators involving the would-be-Goldstone bosons.
 The five-dimensional effective interactions become